 - 2 large eggs lightly beaten

 - Preheat the oven to 350 degrees.
-Grease a 13×9-inch baking pan and set it aside.
+Grease a 13x9-inch baking pan and set it aside.

-- Cut the apples, mix the chunks with the sugar in the large bowl, and let them stand for 15 minutes.
-That interval gives the apple chunks time to absorb the sugar .
+- Mix the apple chunks with the sugar in the large bowl, and let them stand for 15 minutes.
+That interval gives the apple chunks time to absorb the sugar.

-- In the medium bowl, mix (or whisk) together the flour, baking soda, cinnamon and salt.
+- In a medium bowl, mix (or whisk) together the flour, baking soda, cinnamon and salt.

 - After the 15 minute "rest" for the apple and sugar mixture, lightly beat the eggs in the small bowl and add the oil and eggs to the apples and sugar.